ncsa/puppet-profile_slurm_metrics/README.md

   ...
 ```

+A mailprog.sh script can be set up which, when configured as MailProg,
+will cause Slurm to send email using an alernate FROM address (something
+other than the node's default FROM address).
+To do this, define
+`profile_slurm::scheduler::mailprog::sendas_address`.
+You will still
+need set set MailProg in slurm.conf using the `slurm` Puppet module.

 ### Telegraf Monitoring

 You will want to set these hiera variables for a node running the telegraf monitoring: